 Uniting crunchy guitars with swirling synths, Smut embrace a liminality and experimentation that pushes the boundaries of pop music.
-The Cincinnati formed, Chicago-based four-piece blend melody and moodiness to yield to a droney and percussive pop.
+The Chicago-based five-piece blend melody and moodiness to yield to a droney and percussive pop.
 As of late their influences stem from shoegaze, 90s hip hop, and trip-hop.
-Bell Cenower’s biting bass lines creep below the surface as Andrew Min’s & Sam Ruschman’s distorted guitar melodies lift the band to explosive heights.
-Hovering over her bandmate’s wall of sound, Tay Roebuck’s caustically sung, meditations on grief, guilt, and growing into oneself make us nostalgic for shoegaze bands past.
+Bell Cenower’s biting bass lines creep below the surface, while Aidan O'Connor's drums carry the rhythm with fiery precision.
+Andrew Min’s & Sam Ruschman’s distorted guitar melodies lift the band to explosive heights.
+Hovering over her bandmates' wall of sound, Tay Roebuck’s caustically sung meditations on grief, guilt, and growing into oneself make us nostalgic for shoegaze bands past.

 Smut have conquered national tours with acts like Nothing, Swirlies, and Bully.
 Previously working as an actor, Roebuck’s performance is uninhibited, reflective of the stage presence of Blur’s Damon Albarn.
 During moments of extended instrumental sludge, Roebuck will step off to the side to take in the expansive whirlwind her bandmates have created.